-- 5.5.1 Under this regulation, the following information concerning the specification and interconnection of facilities must be included for each service: - a. the kind and the location of each facility making up the service; - b. the technical specification of each type of facility; - the interconnection of each facility making up the service, or to any other service to be provided under the operations manual; and - d. the monitoring system relevant to each facility. - 5.5.2 Kind and location of facilities.
+- 5.5.1 Under this regulation, the following information concerning the specification and interconnection of facilities must be included for each service: - a. the kind and the location of each facility making up the service; - b. the technical specification of each type of facility; - c. the interconnection of each facility making up the service, or to any other service to be provided under the operations manual; and - d. the monitoring system relevant to each facility. - 5.5.2 Kind and location of facilities.
 The type of facility should be described from the listing at Chapter 2 of the MOS Part 171.
 The location of the facility is the geographic name of the place at which the facility is installed. - 5.5.3 Technical specification of each kind of facility.
 The technical specification of a facility should include, in technical terms, all inputs and outputs to the facility, and the specifications and standards to which the facility has been designed.
 The technical specification must cover both the hardware and software of the facility.
 This information is normally provided by the equipment designer/manufacturer.
 (If that is the case, reference to the relevant content in the manufacturer's documentation is all that is necessary in the operations manual.)

 - 5.5.4 Facility interconnection.
-This should be in the form of a block diagram, each facility representing one of the blocks should be identified and the major signal or data inputs and ouputs between facilities or to or from other services shown. - 5.5.5 Facility monitoring.
+This should be in the form of a block diagram, each facility representing one of the blocks should be identified and the major signal or data inputs and outputs between facilities or to or from other services shown. - 5.5.5 Facility monitoring.
 The monitoring system for each facility, or group of facilities, should also be included in block diagram form, conveying the method of monitoring, parameters monitored, monitoring outputs and the location at which the outputs are presented.
-The monitoring requirements for navaids are presented in the following paragraph. - Navaid status monitoring and reporting.
-ICAO Annex 10, Volume 1, paragraph 2.8.1 'Provision of information on the operational status of radionavigation aids' states: - 5.5.6 'Aerodrome control towers and units providing approach control service shall be provided without delay with information on the operational status of radionavigation aids essential for approach, landing and takeoff at the aerodrome(s) with which they are concerned.' - 5.5.7 Based on this requirement the following standards have been adopted by CASA for the monitoring of navigation aids used for civil aviation within Australian airspace:
+The monitoring requirements for navaids are presented in the following paragraph.

+Navaid status monitoring and reporting.
+ICAO Annex 10, Volume 1, paragraph 2.8.1 'Provision of information on the operational status of radionavigation aids' states: